 There are a lot of critters homeowners fear, but one of the most infamous is the termite.
 These tiny pests are often mistaken for ants despite actually being related to roaches.
 Even more importantly, there are three types of termite to be aware of, two of which are known to infest homes.

-Dampwood termites seek out damp wood and are often a sign that there’s pre-existing water damage to your home.
+Dampwood termites seek out damp wood and are usually a sign that there’s pre-existing water damage to your home.
 Drywood termites will attack dry wood, often making their way into homes in search of warmth.
 The third, subterranean termites, are less likely to cause problems but have been known to cause damage to structures from beneath.